Don’t wait any longer…See clearly again

 With upgraded lens implants, the clouded natural lens of the eye is replaced with an artificial lens that can better focus light onto the retina.
 Most importantly, cataract surgery is designed to completely remove the problem, stopping the progression of vision loss and giving the residents of Lake Charles and southwest Louisiana the ability to see more clearly, without fogginess, halos, and other symptoms.

 Some redness will be noted on the eye from the suction device.
-This is normal and painless and will go away in a week or so.
+This is normal and painless and should recede in approximately one week.